streamlit/docs/content/library/get-started/multipage-apps/create-a-multi-page-app.md

 ## Next steps

 Congratulations! 🎉 If you've read this far, chances are you've learned to create both single-page and multipage apps.
 Where you go from here is entirely up to your creativity!
 We’re excited to see what you’ll build now that adding additional pages to your apps is easier than ever.
 Try adding more pages to the app we've just built as an exercise.
-Also, stop by sthe forum to show off your multipage apps with the Streamlit community! 🎈
+Also, stop by the forum to show off your multipage apps with the Streamlit community! 🎈

 Here are a few resources to help you get started: